 - 17 encampments in 2016. - 7.21 It is recommended that data relating to the number of caravans on encampments is recorded.
-A stop-over site of 5 pitches would be sufficient for 10 caravans (two per pitch).
-This size of stop-over site should accommodate the vast majority of unauthorised encampment activity.
+A stop-over site of 5 pitches would be sufficient for 10 caravans and, on the basis of other studies, this size of stop-over site should accommodate the vast majority of unauthorised encampment activity.